The Tick (2001 TV series): Broadcast and syndication

 As of February 2009, the show can be downloaded on iTunes.
-The series was available to stream for free in the United States on Crackle and Joost.
+The series was formerly available to stream for free in the United States on Crackle and Joost.
 The series was also available for streaming on Netflix in Canada beginning in March 2012.

 In January 2011, the show began its first showing on UK TV on the Syfy Channel.

 As of 2017, with the remake version being on Amazon Video, this series is also available in the UK and USA for streaming for Prime members.

+It is currently made available for streaming online on Tubi and The Roku Channel.

 Home media

 Columbia TriStar Home Entertainment released the complete series on DVD for the very first time, with the episodes in correct production order, on September 30, 2003.
 Tick creator Ben Edlund states on one of the DVD commentary tracks that he hoped the sales of the DVD might spur development of either a revived series or a movie, similar to the fates of other cult TV series such as Firefly (for which he was a writer and producer).
 As of 2013, this release has been discontinued and is out of print.

 Mill Creek Entertainment acquired the rights to the series and re-released the complete series on February 4, 2014.
 The episodes are ordered by air date instead of production.